 Gluten is found in wheat, barley and rye and sometimes people are sensitive to oats too.

 A gluten-free diet should only start once a confirmed diagnosis of DH is given and a referral to a dietitian has been made.

 Medication during treatment

 Some patients will be given medication to help them over this period of recovery.

-Medication will only be given to control the skin itching and blisters.
-It won't treat any other symptoms.
+Medication will only be given to control the skin itching and blisters and doesn't treat any other symptoms.

 The drug most likely to be used is called Dapsone.